testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 While all forms of fraud are on the rise, like ATM fraud, card transaction fraud, payment fraud, Woodgrove Bank would like to focus on online fraud.
 In the most basic terms, online fraud is committed when an unauthorized user impersonates another user by taking over their account, using malware, or hijacking internet sessions and uses the impersonated credentials to make purchase transactions.
 When dealing with millions of transactions, it is both crucial and challenging to detect and monitor fraud in real-time across all transactions.
 Doing so helps prevent additional losses and detect widespread attacks.

-Given this focus in online fraud, they want to provide new services to their merchant customers, helping them save costs by applying machine learning and advanced analytics to detect fraudulent transactions.
+Given this focus on online fraud, they want to provide new services to their merchant customers, helping them save costs by applying machine learning and advanced analytics to detect fraudulent transactions.
 Their customers are around the world, and the right solutions for them would minimize any latencies experienced using their service by distributing as much of the solution as possible, as closely as possible, to the regions in which their customers use the service.
 This is the solution for which they would like to implement a PoC.

 In flagging fraudulent transactions, they know there are tradeoffs between being overly aggressive and mistakenly identifying innocuous transactions as fraudulent, and not being aggressive enough such that they miss transactions that represent real fraud.
 According to Mari Stephens, Chief Information Officer (CIO), Woodgrove Bank, they would rather miss a fraudulent event in their automated system, than mistakenly identify innocuous transactions as fraudulent because the latter will frustrate both their merchant customer and the end customers and potentially lose their business.
 However, they want to balance this by doing as much as they can to detect fraud while minimizing the customer frustration.
 To address this, they believe the PoC will need to handle transactions at two "speeds".
 First, they want to screen transactions for fraud as they happen, only blocking a transaction if the system is very confident it is fraudulent.
 Second, they want to perform a more in depth, offline fraud sweep of transactions to identify suspicious transactions.
 These are transactions which are potentially fraud, for which they will notify the merchant that they should perform additional verification with the end customer before completing the order.